serebrov/serebrov.github.io-hugo/content/posts/2024-01-18-touch-typing-spacebar-thumbs/index.md

 Searching for the information (sources are below), I found the following:
 - DO NOT use index finger for space!!!
-- Gamers prefer the left spacebar as right hand is busy with the mouse
+- Gamers prefer the left spacebar as the right hand is busy with the mouse
-- Some people prefer the left (or right for lefties) hand is usually more static, while the right often goes to the mouse or touch bar
+- Some people prefer the left (or right for lefties) hand because it is usually more static, while the other hand often moves to the mouse
 - Some people prefer the right hand as it is dominant
-- Argument for the right shift when using QUERTY: the layout is heavy on the left side and using the right sift balances it.
+- Argument for the right shift when using QUERTY: the layout is heavy on the left side and using the right space bar balances it.

 Ergonomically I think it is important to take health into account: space bar is one of the most popular keys and repeatedly using the same thumb for it may be bad in the long term.
-Combining thumbs makes sense in this regard as this heavy load is spread between two fingers (maybe not evenly, but still).
+Alternating thumbs is important in this sense as the heavy load spreads between two fingers (maybe not evenly, but still).

 So I will stick with two spaces for my layouts.